The Most Comfortable Sleeper Sofas, According To Reviewers

 As a sofa, it's comfortable and stylish, but when it's time to hit the hay, the resilient foam cushions fold out to lay flat against the floor.
 From there, you can cover them with sheets, equip the necessary blankets, fluff a pillow or two, and sleep soundly through the night.

-This sofa is available in cream, charcoal, white, olive, blue, and indigo.
+This sofa is available in a modern, neutral charcoal color that goes with both light and dark color-schemes.
 One reviewer wrote, "Small couch, firm but nice for the price and for small spaces.
 I’ve been moving a lot and the portability is a plus for me."

 Leather In Various Colors: Urban Leather Sleeper Sofa